WCU-CS-CooperLab/demo-games-MuhammadAmer03/README.md

 - I am still working on updating phase 2.
 I am considering add more levels, different designs, shot type (hole-in-one), and music.
 I am trying to balance the group project and will hopefully get my work in as soon as I can.
 Sorry, for the delay.

+# Project #4: FirstTo50

+- I am mostly done, I uploaded it running locally on my workbench, but need to configure a restart because it is different from using server screen and is similar to the level platformer.
+I was having trouble, so hopefully I can update it later on Thursday.

 # Team Projects

 # Project  1: Treasure Parkour